MagnusBrzenk/ng7-material-boilerplate/README.md

 This is a Progressive Web App ([PWA](https://en.wikipedia.org/wiki/Progressive_web_applications)).
 In this example, you can see the PWA in action by viewing the [deployed demo site]() on a smart phone and saving it to your home screen so that it behaves like a native app.
 (On an iPhone, visit the demo site on Safari, press the share icon, and, by scrolling right, you'll find an icon called 'Add to Home Screen'.)

 To adjust the PWA behavior, edit files `src/manifest.json` and `src/ngsw-config.json`.
 In particular, you need to set the `start_url` field in `src/manifest.json`.

+## Angular Animations

+This site uses [Angular Animations](https://angular.io/guide/animations) to control effects upon the site's first load, and for subsequent page changes as detected by the angular router.

+The approach taken here is influenced by the approach used in [Angular NGRX Material Starter (ANMS)](https://tomastrajan.github.io/angular-ngrx-material-starter#/about), but is somewhat simpler (IMHO), and is designed to avoid some [niche problems](https://github.com/tomastrajan/angular-ngrx-material-starter/issues/451) experienced with the ANMS approach.

+Key to the proper working of animations in this repo is to make sure that the components that are added/removed by the component have absolute positioning.
+This is achieved by ...

 ## Development Notes